 Activate the nesting feature (temporarily, restore default after reboot)

 Activate the nesting feature persistent between reboots, edit

 For AMD processors, replace

 GNS3.VM.KVM.*.zip from GNS3 GitHub repo

-Unzip the file and create the VM using two disk image.
+Unzip the file and create the VM using the two disk images.